CDL-HongwooLee/Hi-GDT/README.md

                    r2 = 500 (BP) or r2 = 2 (FRAG) is recommended if you have enough sequencing depth.
                    Default = 500 (BP).

-  -c1 CUTOFF1      P-value cutoff for single-gene domain analysis.
+  -c1 CUTOFF1      Statistical cutoff value for single-gene domain analysis.
                    Default = 0.05.

   -c2 CUTOFF2      P-value cutoff for multi-gene domain analysis.
                    Default = 0.05.

+  --pvalue         Using P-value instead of false discovery rate (fdr).
+                   Default = False.
+(Use FDR)

+  -l LCUT          The size cutoff (bp) of genes for the comparison.
+                   Should be larger than (resolution x 4).
+                   Default = 1000.

-  -s MAXSIZE       The maximum number of genes in a multi-gene domain.
+  -m MAXMULTIN     The maximum number of genes in a multi-gene domain.
                    Larger number may slow down the analysis.
                    Default = 10.